 So sign up for UPPCON 2023 and help save the world from CID!!!

 And come see how the light (UVPD) can illuminate top down.

 Mass spectrometry instruments has been revolutionized by the phenomenal improvements in resolution, speed and sensitivity, but the one area that has lagged is the fragmentation of large and complex macromolecules.
 We are pleased to collaborate with the Consortium for Top Down Proteomics to offer a session on alternative fragmentation methods applied to macromolecular complexes.

 The impact of these methods on peptide and protein analysis has been increasingly recognized.
 This conference provides a venue for speakers from around the world to discuss new insights into radical ion chemistry, the latest developments in methodology and instrumentation, as well as the challenges for biomolecule characterization.

 The conference is hosted by Oregon State University in Corvallis, Oregon.
-Our program will run between Sunday evening on August 14 through Wednesday, August 17, with social activities each evening to visit the area.
+Our program will run between Sunday evening through Wednesday, with social activities each evening to visit the area.
 A poster session will feature additional contributions for in-depth discussion.
 More information about this year’s conference is forthcoming soon on the website as we finalize details and support.